jeeliz/jeelizWeboji/README.md

   * **Cool Cartman**: [source code](/demos/svg), [live demo](https://jeeliz.com/demos/weboji/demos/svg/)

+* Native demos:

+  * **Cute raccoon**: [source code and instruction to build and run it](/demos/cordova/raccoon) This demo works as a native application using Apache Cordova.
+It has been tested successfully on iOS.
+The base code is the same than the THREE.js raccoon demo.

 * Third party demos:

   * **Piano Genie**: play the piano with your face expressions!
 This is pretty addictive ;). [live demo - ace-piano-genie.glitch.me](https://face-piano-genie.glitch.me/), [code and further details](https://glitch.com/edit/#!/piano-genie)